Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic three-qubit controlled gates

-In Fig.~\ref{errorthree}, we compare our scheme and the standard NHQC scheme in the CCNOT gate fidelities under the global error in Rabi frequency.
-In the absence [see Fig.~\ref{errorthree}(a)] and in the presence [see Fig.~\ref{errorthree}(b)] of the quantum dissipation, it is demonstrated that our NHMGTD scheme prevails the NHQC scheme.
-It is deterministic to find that enhancing the driving field on the first control atom can improve significantly the capacity of our CCNOT gate in resisting the global Rabi-frequency error in the whole range of $\epsilon\in[-0.2, 0.2]$.
-In particular, for the dissipation-free CCNOT gate in Fig.~\ref{errorthree}(a), the fidelities of our scheme can be maintained as high as $F\approx0.97$, $F\approx0.99$, and almost unit respectively by $\eta=2$, $\eta=4$, and $\eta=6$, even when $\epsilon=-0.2$.
-In contrast, the fidelity of NHQC scheme is less than $0.96$.
-Note a high-fidelity gate still favors a positive instead of a negative $\epsilon$.
-In the presence of dissipation in Fig.~\ref{errorthree}(b), all the preceding fidelities of the CCNOT gate will accordingly drop about one percentage.
+In Fig.~\ref{errorthree} we compare our scheme and the standard NHQC scheme in the CCNOT gate fidelities under the global error in Rabi frequency.
+In the absence [see Fig.~\ref{errorthree}(a)] and in the presence [see Fig.~\ref{errorthree}(b)] of quantum dissipation, it is demonstrated that our NHGTD scheme prevails over the NHQC scheme.
+It is deterministic that enhancing the driving field on the first control atom can improve significantly the capacity of our CCNOT gate in resisting the global Rabi-frequency error in the whole range of $\epsilon\in[-0.2, 0.2]$.
+As for the dissipation-free CCNOT gate in Fig.~\ref{errorthree}(a), the fidelities in our scheme can be maintained as high as $F\approx0.97$ and $F\approx0.99$, and almost unit with $\eta=2, 4$ and $6$, respectively, even when $\epsilon=-0.2$.
+In contrast, the fidelity with $\eta=0$ (NHQC) is less than $0.96$.
+Note that a high-fidelity gate still favors a positive $\epsilon$ instead of a negative $\epsilon$.
+In the presence of dissipation in Fig.~\ref{errorthree}(b), the fidelity of the CCNOT gate will drop about $1\%$.

-In addition, we find that the CCNOT gate has a better performance than the CNOT gate by comparing Fig.~\ref{errorthree}(a) to Fig.~\ref{errortwo}(a) or by comparing Fig.~\ref{errorthree}(b) to Fig.~\ref{errortwo}(c).
-Under the same driving of $\eta=4$ and when $\epsilon=-0.2$, the fidelity of the CCNOT gate is higher than that of the CNOT gate by almost one percentage.
-It indicates that the three-qubit holonomic gate of our scheme is less susceptible to the global error in Rabi frequency than the double-qubit gate.
+One can find that the CCNOT gate has a better performance than the CNOT gate by comparing Fig.~\ref{errorthree}(a) to Fig.~\ref{errortwo}(a) or by comparing Fig.~\ref{errorthree}(b) to Fig.~\ref{errortwo}(c).
+Under the same driving of $\eta=4$ and when $\epsilon=-0.2$, the fidelity of the CCNOT gate is higher than that of the CNOT gate by almost $1\%$.
+This indicates that the holonomic three-qubit gate of our scheme is less susceptible to the global error in Rabi frequency than the double-qubit gate.

-The response of our CCNOT gate to the local error in the Rabi frequency can be reflected on the comparison about the landscape of Fig.~\ref{decaythree}(a) for our NHMGTD scheme and that of Fig.~\ref{decaythree}(b) for the standard NHQC scheme.
-It is found that the high-fidelity regions by our NHMGTD scheme are much broader than those by the NHQC scheme.
-In particular, when $\kappa=0.5\kappa_z$, we have $F\geq0.99$ in the range of $\alpha=[-0.05, 0.05]$ in Fig.~\ref{decaythree}(a).
+The response of our CCNOT gate to the local error in the Rabi frequency can be reflected in the comparison of the landscape in Fig.~\ref{decaythree}(a) for our NHGTD scheme and that in Fig.~\ref{decaythree}(b) for the standard NHQC scheme.
+It is found that the high-fidelity regimes in our NHGTD scheme are much wider than those in the NHQC scheme.
+When $\kappa=0.5\kappa_z$, we have $F\geq0.99$ in the range of $\alpha=[-0.05, 0.05]$ in Fig.~\ref{decaythree}(a).
 In contrast, when $\kappa=0.5\kappa_z$, the fidelity could be maintained about $F\geq0.99$ in the range of $\alpha=[-0.04, 0.04]$ in Fig.~\ref{decaythree}(b).